anhhd/analyticsbicc.github.io/_posts/2017-01-16-basket-analysis.md

   For example, DBS division launched email/direct marketing campaign for retail customers with the following breakup:

-* Full list (34,880 customers in total) was sent to CSRs for directly converting through calls or meetings
+* Full list (more than **30K customers** in total) was sent to CSRs for directly converting through calls or meetings

-* 4,150 customers (out of 34,880) based on scenario no. 5 (customers having a combination of time deposit and credit card) were targeted for an email campaign
+* More than **4K customers** (out of 34,880) based on scenario no. 5 (customers having a combination of time deposit and credit card) were targeted for an email campaign

 ### Business Impact

 BICC estimate the TOI impact after converting all potential retail and SME customers is: **52 Billion VND per year**.
-As of 20 Sep, 2016, a total of 1,290 retail and SME customers have been converted to i2b already (3% conversion rate - **3 times** higher than normal), bringing in 1.5 Billion VND of total TOI impact. bringing in 1.5 Billion VND of total TOI impact.
+As of 20 Sep, 2016, a total of almost **1,300 retail** and SME customers have been converted to i2b already (**3% conversion rate - 3 times** higher than normal), bringing in 1.5 Billion VND of total TOI impact.

+## Project in detail

+For more information, please contact:

+- Head of CBD Department - Ms. [Tran Thu Trang](trangtt6@vpbank.com.vn)
+- Head of IBD Department - Mr. [Pham Ngoc Thuan](thuanpn4@vpbank.com.vn)
+- Advanced Analytics team leader - Mr. [Anh Hoang Duc](anhhd3@vpbank.com.vn)